redrambles/skillcrush-starter-2/wp-content/plugins/instagram-feed/README.txt

 Invalidity of Specific Terms: If any provision of the Instagram API Terms is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision and that the other provisions remain in full force and effect.
 No Waiver of Rights by Instagram: Instagram's failure to exercise or enforce any right or provision of the Instagram API Terms shall not constitute a waiver of such right or provision.

+== Upgrade Notice ==

+= 1.4.6 =
+**Important:** Due to the recent Instagram API changes, in order for the Instagram Feed plugin to continue working after **June 1st** you must update the plugin and obtain a new Access Token on the plugin's Settings page.

 == Changelog ==

+= 1.4.6 =
+* **IMPORTANT: Due to the recent Instagram API changes, in order for the Instagram Feed plugin to continue working after June 1st you must obtain a new Access Token by using the Instagram button on the plugin's Settings page.** This is true even if you recently already obtained a new token.
+Apologies for any inconvenience.

 = 1.4.5 =
 * New: When you click on the name of a setting on the plugin’s Settings pages it now displays the shortcode option for that setting, making it easier to find the option that you need